5 Awesome Sustainability Stories to Inspire You

 5 | “Michelin-Starred Compost” Cuts Down on Restaurant Waste

-Sustainability stories in the restaurant industry?
 Unfortunately, restaurants produce a lot of food waste on their way to the perfect plate.
 A lot of that waste ends up in landfills.
 In London, an entrepreneur has decided to do something about that food waste.
-He started Indie Ecology in 2011, which collects scraps and waste from restaurants (including several Michelin-starred kitchens) and composts them for use on his 10-acre farm.
+He started Indie Ecology, which collects scraps and waste from restaurants (including several Michelin-starred kitchens) and composts them for use on his 10-acre farm.

 Not only does he grow food from restaurant scraps, but he also provides vegetables to the same restaurants!
 This inspiring story shows how sustainable practices and food service can easily go hand in hand.